mzazon/awesome-cloud-projects/gcp/high-performance-ai-inference-pipelines-cloud-bigtable-tpu/high-performance-ai-inference-pipelines-cloud-bigtable-tpu.md

    done
    ```

    The model is now deployed on TPU infrastructure with auto-scaling capabilities that can handle traffic spikes while maintaining consistent low-latency performance.
-The TPU v5 Lite configuration provides an optimal balance of performance and cost for inference workloads, while the replica configuration ensures high availability and automatic scaling based on traffic patterns.
+The TPU v5e configuration provides an optimal balance of performance and cost for inference workloads, while the replica configuration ensures high availability and automatic scaling based on traffic patterns.

 7. **Create High-Performance Cloud Function for Inference Orchestration**: